marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 Anyway, to work around this in future, you can [whitelist your local network](https://support.plex.tv/articles/200890058-authentication-for-local-network-access/) so that you can still stream (locally stored) content while you wait for the authentication server to return.
 {{% /notice %}}

-While this sounds bad on paper, it's not really an issue in that nothing stops me just opening Tidal itself and streaming music from there like nothing happened.
-If you remember, Plex has an "Add to My Tidal" button and this where it can be useful as a backup.
+While this sounds bad on paper, it's not really an issue in that nothing stops me just opening Tidal itself and streaming music from there in the meantime.
+If you remember, Plex has an "Add to My Tidal" button and this is where it can be useful as a backup.

-Anyway, as an [SRE](https://sre.google/), if I'm going to talk about availability, I should bring some data and so I did a brief skim of the [Plex status page](https://status.plex.tv/).
+As an [SRE](https://sre.google/), albeit one currently off the clock, if I'm going to talk shit about availability then I should bring some data and so I did a brief skim of the [Plex status page](https://status.plex.tv/).

-Basically, I added up the number of minutes elapsed for every publically listed outage for the year of 2021 and got something just under 9 hours.
+Basically, I added up the number of minutes elapsed for every publicly listed outage for the year of 2021 and got something just under 9 hours.
 That's almost bang on 99.9% (three nines) which is a pretty standard expectation for services.

 Arguably you'd hope for something closer to 99.99% (four nines) for a critical piece of infrastructure like that but eh, I'm not exactly doing math out here.

 Some of those incidents aren't even attributed to authentication outages but I threw them in there just to look at the worst case scenario.

 These outages, when they do happen, are generally about an hour long.
-The odds of hitting the same hour period in the same month is pretty slim.
+The odds of hitting the same hour period in the same month is [pretty slim... right?](https://rachelbythebay.com/w/2019/07/15/giant/).
 I've used Plex for years prior to this and only run into them a couple of times although I will admit that music streaming is something that I do a lot more than visual media.

-Anyway, whatever, it's fine.
-I don't care and I'm not overly concerned :) I have too many local tracks to listen to anyway so I'll just take it as an excuse to go through my back catalogue of unplayed content instead of consuming the same 5 Outkast albums on a loop until I die.
+My personal opinion is that it's fine.
+I'm not overly concerned!
+I have too many local tracks in my backlog to listen to so I'll just take it as an excuse to go through unplayed content instead of consuming the same 5 Outkast albums on a loop until I die.

-Also, every service has outages.
-This isn't unique to Plex.
+Besides, every service has outages.
+This problem isn't unique to Plex.

 ### DRM...?
 Maybe yes, maybe no?